 Business Hours (excluding holidays):

-You must bring a valid driver’s license (motorcycle endorsement required if vehicle is a motorcycle), proof of insurance (VIN must match the vehicle being released), and valid vehicle registration.
+You must bring a valid driver’s license (motorcycle endorsement required if vehicle is a motorcycle), proof of insurance (VIN must match the vehicle being released), and ownership documents including valid registration and title.
 It may be necessary for you to go to court and / or the Motor Vehicle Division to obtain the necessary documentation.
 The Pima County Sheriff’s Department cannot release your vehicle until these documents are valid and current.
+Documentation required for lienholders, rental companies, insurance companies or for company owned vehicles may be different.
+Please contact the Vehicle Impound Unit at 520-351-6105 if you have questions.

 If your driving privilege cannot be restored by the end of the 30-day immobilization period (i.e., license has been suspended for one year), you may authorize a fully licensed driver to obtain the vehicle on your behalf.
-After the 30-day immobilization, the driver must provide a notarized letter from the owner giving permission to obtain the vehicle.
+After the 30-day immobilization, the driver must provide a notarized third-party agent release form, available from the vehicle impound unit, giving permission to obtain the vehicle.
 Valid vehicle registration and proof of insurance are still required.

-You are responsible for paying all towing and storage fees; and, an administrative fee of $150.00, if applicable.
+You are responsible for paying all towing and storage fees; and, an administrative fee of $150.00.
+This fee does not apply to stored vehicles.
 Payment shall be made to the Pima County Sheriff’s Department.
 You may be charged an additional fee if the release is made after normal business hours.
 Payment may be made using any of the following options:

 - Credit or debit cards